 Amid overlapping social and ecological crises, ASLE seeks to further members’ efforts to engage meaningfully and effectively with public audiences.
-We’re thrilled to announce new, virtual opportunities in 2021 to learn with members deeply engaged in public work.
+We conducted two virtual workshop opportunities in January and February 2021 to learn with members deeply engaged in public work.

-Space is limited; please enroll early for this opportunity to identify, develop, and enhance your skills.
-Workshop series goals include:
+The goals were to to identify, develop, and enhance public communication skills.
+Workshop series goals included:

 - building the capacity of ASLE members for doing public engagement;